 Iniva Public Programme

 Angela Chan / Worm will present research on communicating climate change through contemporary Chinese speculative and science fiction, and explore the interconnected environmental and socio-economic issues in China today.
-Responding to Angela, writer, curator and artist Ama Josephine Budge will discuss speculative climate fiction from a West African perspective.
+Responding to Angela, writer, curator and artist Ama Josephine Budge will discuss speculative climate stories from a West African perspective.

 Stuart Hall Library Research Network Reading Group, Climate-Fiction: Colonised Voices in Time

 Artist and researcher Dr Luiza Prado presents a performance-lecture “The Weeds Became Long Graceful Grasses”, with writer and Sexual and Reproductive Health Doctor, Dr Annabel Sowemimo as respondent.

 Prado’s performance-lecture will examine tensions between indigenous knowledge, colonial sexual structures and birth control in Brazil.
 She will poetically narrate a semi-fictional story of two women sowing a garden of contraceptive plants outside site of the Brazil’s National Museum that was recently destroyed by fire.
 Together, both practitioners will examine alternative methods of birth control and the cultural and political significant of plants in context of colonial sexual domination.

-Stuart Hall Library Research Network Reading Group: Plants and Empire
+Research Network Reading Group: Language of Empire in Reproductive Rights

 Research Network Reading Group: Surviving on a damaged planet